ghga-de/milestones-docs/26-dracula-ant/technical_specification.md

   file_ids: list[str]
 ```

-To populate this collection, the Work Package Service listens to events from the file submission service. (to be clarified)
+To populate this collection, the Work Package Service listens to events from the file submission service.
+TODO

 If an empty `file_ids` array is submitted in the POST request, then the Work Package Service populates it with the complete list taken from this collection.